 Marci Fornari Marci Fornari was an emergency medicine fellow at Children's National Hospital.

-Meghan Schott, DO, is a child psychiatrist at Children's National.
+Meghan Schott, DO, was a child psychiatrist at Children's National.

 Subscribe to our newsletter and get free parenting tips delivered to your inbox every week!